-The performance of the Verification phase in our solution is more efficient than related BBS schemes (see Figures 7 and 8).
+The performance of the Verification phase in our solution is more efficient than related BBS schemes (see Figs. 7 and 8).
 The verification of a single signature takes approx. 207 ms using our scheme, and approx. 224 ms using related schemes based on the BBS04 scheme.
 Figure 8 demonstrates the efficiency of the batch verification.
 If the batch verification is employed, then the verification of one signature takes only approx. 50 ms on average so the batch verification of 10 signatures takes approx. 500 ms. Then, the verification of 6 signed messages takes approx. 300 ms. In the short distance VANET applications, e.g. break alerts, the vehicle controls the nearest vehicles only in the front of its direction.
 With the measured numbers and used hardware, our scheme can monitor and verify the 6 signed messages from 6 vehicles that are in front of the receiving vehicle.
 Assuming that the device that supports optimized cryptographic operations like exponentiation, multiplication and pairings is used, then our scheme is able to monitor and verify tens of cars in close distances.
 Moreover, due to the short-linkability, the receiver sorts out the known and potentially honest signed messages.

-Fig. 6: The performance of Signature phase (per 1 signature) on the machine.
+Fig. 8 The performance of Verification phase on the machine

-Fig. 7: The performance of Verification phase (per 1 verification) on the machine.
+Fig. 9 The performance of Signature phase (per 1 Signature) on the smartphones

-7.2.2 Results of Android Implementation
+7.2.2 Results of android implementation

 Moreover, we have tested our solution using two smartphones, Google Nexus S and Samsung Galaxy S3, which use the Android platform and support the jPBC Library.
 Figures 9, 10, 11 and 12 show their performance when signing and verifying messages.
-These results reflect that our scheme can effectively monitor events related to long distance VANET applications, such as traffic jams, accidents, on-road weather reports etc. Note that these messages are transmitted via V2I-I2V connection.
+These results reflect that our scheme can effectively monitor events related to long distance VANET

+Fig. 10 The performance of Signature phase on the smartphones applications, such as traffic jams, accidents, on-road weather reports etc. Note that these messages are transmitted via V2I- I2V connection.

-Fig. 8: The performance of Verification phase on the machine.
+Fig. 11 The performance of Verification phase (per 1 Verification) on the smartphones

-Fig. 9: The performance of Signature phase (per 1 Signature) on the smartphones.
+Fig. 12 The performance of Verification phase on the smartphones